stepanataccolade/docsv2/sources/ci_languages.md

 ### Test scripts

--   To run your test suites using NPM, specify it using script key.
+-   To run your test suites using NPM, include the following in the `ci` section of your yml.

 ```
+ci:
-script: npm test
+    - npm test
 ```

 -   You can also add testing frameworks like Vows, Expresso in the